 Part of her company is MarieTV.
 In it, her videos are like a video school about life and business.
 It is produced so well, and has such great content, that it has acquired millions of views.
 The show is "full of wit, wisdom and actionable ideas to help you create a business and a life you love."

-in addition, Marie has created a school for entrepreneurs called B-School.
-Students learn how to dream, create and execute on their dream.
-It is "an 8 week, interactive video-based training program that teaches smart, effective online marketing strategies to business owners who want more sales and more impact from their online presence."
+In addition, Marie has created a school for entrepreneurs called B-School.
+Students learn how to envision what they want, plan it, and act on their dreams.
+In an 8-week interactive video training session, business owners learn smart, successful online marketing tactics to increase sales and impact online.
 In today's economy, everyone in business needs this training.

 Having said all this, let's delve into the principle belief that Everything Is Figureoutable.